-By taking ownership of one’s problems, whether they’re in combat, in business, or personal-related, it becomes clear what you can do to solve them.
+By taking ownership of one’s problems, whether in combat, in business, or personal-related, it becomes clear what you can do to solve them.

 Don’t pass the buck to someone else.
 Don’t point the finger at someone else.
 You will not earn respect from your superiors, and you may lose your position as a result.

 But if you are honest, and if you take full responsibility along with steps to prevent mistakes from happening again, you will be trusted by those who control your fate in the organization.

 Even though people under you will work as they will, you actually own all of it.
 When you see something wrong, step in and set the right example.
 Train them, empower them, and motivate them to take ownership and pride in what they do.